Hologic, Mary J. Blige prep Super Bowl ad play

 The campaign was created in partnership with CHE creative, a Black-owned and women-led ad agency, as well as director and artist child.

-While the commercial will run across NBC platforms during the Winter Olympics, Mazur said the Super Bowl platform was essential in order to grab the attention of men and women alike.
+While the commercial has been running across NBC platforms during the Winter Olympics, Mazur said the Super Bowl platform was essential in order to grab the attention of men and women alike.

 “At the end of the day, we want to impact not only the women that are going to be watching this commercial but also the men in their lives,” Mazur said.
 “The message needs to be heard and understood and acted upon by both genders.
 Men need to turn to the women in their lives and encourage them to take care of themselves, and women need to turn to men and say, ‘I need to take care of myself.’”

-Blige will perform during the Super Bowl halftime show, alongside Dr. Dre, Snoop Dogg and Kendrick Lamar.
+Blige performed during the Super Bowl halftime show, alongside Dr. Dre, Snoop Dogg and Kendrick Lamar.

 This story first appeared on MM+M.